 After Almirante Manzini was dethroned by Pina Menichelli as Itala’s prima attrice in 1915/16, she worked for several different studios, where she was directed by some of the leading names in Italian film (e.g., Augusto Genina, Febo Mari).
 In the twenties, she worked primarily for Fert-Film and Alba-Film, usually directed by her cousin, Mario Almirante.
 Her career saw a number of big successes, and she was considered a major film diva until she left the screen in the twenties, only returning for a single talkie in 1934.
 The good folks at European Film Postcards have profiled several of her films, including L’arzigogolo | The Court Jester (Alba-Film, 1924), a successful film which is also notable for its striking costuming.

 A couple of prominent film historians have described Almirante Manzini as the ‘matronly’ diva, a classification that surprised me when I read it.
 She is not especially older than her contemporaries: with a birth date of 1890, she’s younger than Lyda Borelli, Hesperia, and Soava Gallone, the same age as Menichelli, and 2-3 years older than Francesca Bertini, Leda Gys, and Maria Jacobini.
 (If I had to grant any actress of that era the ‘matronly’ tag, I’d probably nominate Maria Gasperini Caserini as a better candidate … maybe Mercedes Brignone).
 It’s true, though, that Almirante Manzini is much more society woman than ingénue.
-And unfortunately, not many of her works are readily available from which I can draw a comprehensive judgment of her screen persona.
+And while I’ve seen several of her films, unfortunately not many of her works are readily available from which I can draw a comprehensive judgment of her screen persona.